MalteEbner/home-energy-flow/README.md

 # Home Energy Flow

-This repository allows to simulate the electric energy flow in a building with a PV system, a battery and a certain electric consumption profile including temperature-dependent heating by a heatpump.
+This repository allows you to simulate the electric energy flow in a building with a PV system, a battery, and a specific electric consumption profile, including temperature-dependent heating by a heat pump.

-The simulation is based on the hourly meteorological data for a specific location.
-This includes the solar radiation for the PV system and the outside temperature for the heatpump.
+The simulation is based on hourly meteorological data for a specific location.
+This includes the solar radiation for the PV system and the outside temperature for the heat pump.

 ## Example Usage